ev1lbunny/tf-aws-minecraft/README.md

 # tf-aws-minecraft
-Terraform backed Minecraft server for aws.
+* Terraform backed Minecraft server for aws.
-Features Auto backup and restore from s3.
+* Features Auto backup and restore from s3.
-Pre-installed and configured mcrcon.
+* Pre-installed and configured mcrcon.
+* NOW WITH spot instance setup

  ## Overview
  * This is a completely self configured self deploying minecraft server for aws cloud
+ * It has been configured to run in aws asg as 100% spot fleet by default as this is the most cost effective saving possible.
+However it can be swapped to on demand if you have savings plans or reserved ec2 by using the `enable_on_demand` and `enable_spot_fleet` variables.

  ## Prerequisites
  * A basic knowledge of terraform , how to apply and run it.